Houdini/two_factor_authentication/README.md

 - `show.html.erb`  Verifying OTP code after login

 inside `app/views/devise/two_factor_authentication/` and customizing it.

+Or you can use the generator:

+`bundle exec rails g two_factor_authentication:views`

 Below is an example for show using ERB:

 ```html
 <h2>Hi, you received a code by email, please enter it below, thanks!</h2>